Choroidal melanoma

 How is choroidal melanoma diagnosed?

-Choroidal melanoma can be diagnosed at a routine checkup where the fundus is explored, before it produces any visual symptoms.
+Choroidal melanoma can be diagnosed in a routine examination of the fundus of the eye, before it produces any visual symptoms.

-In the case of a lesion that is ophthalmoscopically suspicious of melanoma, an exhaustive ophthalmological exploration must be carried out, as well as complementary tests.
+If a lesion is ophthalmoscopically suspicious for melanoma, an exhaustive ophthalmological examination should be performed, as well as complementary tests.

 How is choroidal melanoma treated?